RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 - RangeShifter Batch Mode (command line interface)
 - the RangeShiftR package (R interface)

 All three share the same source code for the core simulation (i.e., the actual model), which lives in its own repo (RScore).
-Each of the interfaces keeps a copy of this core code in a subfolder called RScore, kept in sync with the RScore repo via a git subtree (see Git subtree usage section).
+Each of the interfaces keeps a copy of this core code in a subfolder called RScore, kept in sync with the RScore repo via a git subtree (see [Git subtree usage section](https://github.com/RangeShifter/RScore/tree/development-guidelines#readme).

 ⚠️ If you wish to propose a change to the core code of the simulation, please do so *in the [RScore](https://github.com/RangeShifter/RScore) repo*, rather than in the RScore folder of either interface.